The M\"obius game and other Bell tests for relativity: Discussion: Relativistic setting

-In the following, we describe a setup where the relevant events in special relativity will {\em always\/} form a partial order.
-Consider the three-agent setup schematically represented in Fig.~\ref{fig:relativity}.
+Consider the three-agent setup schematically represented in Figure~\ref{fig:relativity}.
 This setup is straight forwardly generalizable to any number of agents.

-In this~$1+1$ Minkowski spacetime, the agents~$A,B,C$ are initially spacelike separated, and so are the respective referees~$R_X$ for~$X\in\{A,B,C,0,1\}$.
-In this setup, the referee~$R_0$ carries the inputs to the parties, and the referees~$R_1,R_X$ for~$X\in\{A,B,C\}$, who travel close to the speed of light, ensure that the outputs of the parties are timely produced.
-For simplicity, we can imagine~$R_0$ to emit a light signal that carries the inputs.\footnote{Clearly, the information encoded in this light signal must be encrypted in a way such that each agent cannot obtain the input to any other agent.} Also, we can imagine~$R_1$ and~$R_X$, for~$X\in\{A,B,C\}$, to emit light signals that switch off any detection device of agent~$X$.
+Here, the agents~$A,B,C$ are initially spacelike separated, and so are the respective referees~$R_X$ for~$X\in\{A,B,C,0,1\}$.
+In this setup, the referee~$R_0$ carries the inputs to the agents, and the referees~$R_1,R_X$ for~$X\in\{A,B,C\}$, who travel at the speed of light, ensure that the outputs of the agents are timely produced.
+For simplicity, we can imagine~$R_0$ to emit a light signal that carries the inputs.
+The information encoded in this light signal must be encrypted in a way such that each agent cannot obtain the input to any other agent.
+Also, we can imagine~$R_1$ and~$R_X$, for~$X\in\{A,B,C\}$, to emit light signals that switch off any detection device of agent~$X$.

-By this setup, the input to each party~$X\in\{A,B,C\}$ is only available in the intersection of the future lightcones of the initial location of~$X$ and~$R_0$.
-If~$R_1$ and~$R_X$ meet without having received any output from party~$X$, then the game is aborted.
-This means that each party~\mbox{$X\in\{A,B,C\}$} may only receive the input and produce the output in the spacetime region~$S_X$, {\it i.e.,} the event~$E_X$ is in
+By this setup, the input to each agent~$X\in\{A,B,C\}$ is only available in the intersection of the future lightcones of the initial location of~$X$ and~$R_0$.
+If~$R_1$ and~$R_X$ meet without having received any output from agent~$X$, then the game is aborted.
+This means that each agent~\mbox{$X\in\{A,B,C\}$} may only receive the input and produce the output in the spacetime region~$S_X$, {\it i.e.,} the event~$E_X$ is in

 where~$J^{+}(e)$ denotes the future lightcone of the event~$e$.
-The spacetime regions~$\{S_X\}_{X\in\{A,B,C\}}$ form a partial order.
+The spacetime regions~$\{S_X\}_{X\in\{A,B,C\}}$ are non-overlapping causal diamonds, and form a partial order.
 Thus, the correlations~$p(\underline a|\underline x)$ attainable in this relativistic setting are partial-order correlations; the presented Bell inequalities, by definition, cannot be violated.